Our Review Process

 Foods rich in Omega-3 can lower the risk of heart diseases and heart attacks, but more often it doesn't reduce the risk of diabetes.
 But according to a study, this healthy form of fat can reduce diabetes risk and improve the control of blood glucose in the body.
 So, researchers tried to test this theory by conducting 83 random trials on more than 120,000 humans.
 It involved both people with and without the disease.
 The duration of each trial was 6 months or more.
-The purpose of this trial was to find out if the increase in consumption of omega-6, omega-3, or polyunsaturated fat can help in lowering the blood sugar level or reducing diabetes risk.
+The purpose of this trial was to find out if the increase in consumption of omega-6, omega-3, or polyunsaturated fat can help to reduce sugar level or reducing diabetes risk.
 They want to know: Is omega 3 good for diabetics or not?
 The results of the trials show that increasing the consumption of omega-6, omega-3, or polyunsaturated fat over 3 years doesn't have any such effect on the risk of diabetes in people.
 In this article, we will try to explain everything about the Omega-3 fatty acid and also inform you if it is really good for people with diabetes or not.

 Table of Contents